 You can set up Notifications to be triggered and sent into external systems on the basis of m3ter-generated Events.
 This includes the capability to create rule sets to define the precise conditions under which a Notification will be triggered and sent out when a specific Event occurs.

-An Organization represents your company as a direct customer of the m3ter service.
+An Organization represents your company as a direct customer of the m3ter platform.

-A Permission Policy allows you to control what users in your Organization who have authenticated with the service are allowed to do.
+A Permission Policy allows you to control what users in your Organization who have authenticated with the platform are allowed to do.

 See: Managing your Users